Hughie Green: Death

-Green lived out his life away from the media in solitude, confined to his Baker Street flat and lacking the riches he enjoyed during his fame.

 In July 1993, after a lifetime of smoking a pipe, heavy drinking and latterly taking recreational barbiturates, Green was diagnosed with oesophageal cancer, and admitted to the Royal Marsden Hospital, Chelsea, London.
 By 1997, the cancer had spread to his lungs.
 Green died in hospital on Saturday 3 May 1997, aged 77.

-Green's son Christopher postponed his wedding, and flew from Canada to be at his dying father's bedside.

 His memorial at Golders Green Crematorium reads: "You were the star that made opportunity knock.
 You will never be forgotten".

 Legacy

-In light of the death in 2000 of his daughter Paula Yates, his son Christopher Green, now a Canadian resident, wrote the biographical perspective Hughie and Paula: The Tangled Lives of Hughie Green and Paula Yates.
+In light of the death in 2000 of his daughter Paula Yates, his son Christopher Green, wrote the biographical perspective Hughie and Paula: The Tangled Lives of Hughie Green and Paula Yates.

 On 2 April 2008 a TV film about Green's life was broadcast on BBC Four.
 In the film, entitled Hughie Green, Most Sincerely, Trevor Eve was cast in the lead role.
 In The Sunday Telegraph of 3 February 2008, his daughter Linda Plentl said the new BBC drama about her father would reopen intolerable wounds.
 She told of her struggle with his legacy and her three meetings with half-sister Paula Yates.